gipritchard/Space-Debris/Space Debris Taskforce.md

 2-4 Players | Age 13 and up | 60-90 Minutes
 # Objective

 Team, our mission is critical and the stakes are high.
-As you know, space debris has already caused significant damage to vital satellites; threatening communication, navigation, and weather systems essential for life on Earth.
+As you know, space debris has already caused significant damage to vital satellites; threatening communication, navigation, and systems essential for life on Earth.
 We have repair teams in orbit as we speak to fix these damaged satellites, but they don't have enough supplies to get the job done.

 That's where you come in.
 These debris fields are full of the necessary resources we need to fix these satellites.
 Capture the debris, recycle it into usable resources, and deliver them to our satellite repair teams.